MKLab-ITI/pygrank/docs/basics/evaluation.md

 All dataset loading methods admit the following list of keyword parameters:

+- *path*: This is directory location (default is `"data"`) to seach for datasets and download them in.
+Take care to *not* add a trailing slash.
 - *min_group_size:* The minimum number of nodes for each group to accept (default is 0.01).
 Groups with fewer nodes are ignored.
 If a value less than 1 is provided, it is multiplied with the number of graph nodes.
 - *min_group_id:* The